Beware of Email Payment Scams

 Executives need to be tolerant, indeed supportive, of employees double-checking requests.

 What to do if you are a victim of an Email Payment Scam:

-- FILE ONLINE COMPLAINT Businesses that have been victimized by an email payment scam (regardless of dollar amount), are encouraged to file a report with the IC3 at www.IC3.gov or contact their local FBI office.
+- File an online complaint.
+Businesses that have been victimized by an email payment scam (regardless of dollar amount), are encouraged to file a report with the Internet Crime Complaint Center (IC3) or contact their local FBI office.

-- USE POLICE REPORT to facilitate insurance report (if applicable)
+- Use a police report to facilitate insurance report (if applicable)